ecmwf/metview-python/docs/grib.rst

    The resulting values are directions, in degrees clockwise from North, where a value of 0 represents a wind from the North and a value of 90 represents a wind from the East.
 A missing value in either ``u`` or ``v``  will result in a missing value in the corresponding place in the output fieldset.

+.. py:function:: distance(fs, lat, lon)
-.. py:function:: distance(fs, ref_lat_or_coords, [ref_lon])
+.. py:function:: distance(fs, coords)
+   :noindex:

-   Returns a fieldset with the value in each grid point being the distance in **metres** from a given geographical location (the reference).
+   Returns a :class:`Fieldset` with the value in each grid point being the distance in **metres** from a given geographical location (the reference).

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :param ref_lat_or_coords: latitude of the reference point or coordinates of the reference point as [lat, lon]
+   :param float lat: latitude of the reference point
-   :type ref_lat_or_coords: float or list
-   :param float ref_lon: longitude of the reference point
+   :param float lon: longitude of the reference point
+   :param coords: coordinates of the reference point as [lat, lon]
+   :type coords: list
    :rtype: :class:`Fieldset`

    The reference location should be specified in degrees.

-.. py:function:: div(fs1, fs2):
+.. .. py:function:: div(fs1, fs2):

+..
 Returns a fieldset where values in each grid point are the integer part of the division of ``fs1`` by ``fs2`` (the function is operating field by field).

-   :param fs1: first input fieldset
+..    :param fs1: first input fieldset
-   :type fs1: :class:`Fieldset`
+..    :type fs1: :class:`Fieldset`
-   :param fs2: second input fieldset
+..    :param fs2: second input fieldset
-   :type fs2: :class:`Fieldset`
+..    :type fs2: :class:`Fieldset`
-   :rtype: :class:`Fieldset`
+..    :rtype: :class:`Fieldset`

+..
 A missing value in either ``fs1`` or ``fs2`` will result in a missing value in the corresponding place in the output fieldset.

 .. py:function:: divergence(fx, fy)